Gruveo/sdk-examples-android-kotlin/README.md

 ------------
 At least Android 4.2.x (API 17).

+The Manifest.permission.RECORD_AUDIO permission is mandatory for making calls, Manifest.permission.CAMERA is needed only for video calls.
+However, it is all handled by the SDK, so you do not have to bother with it.

 The SDK manifest file contains the following features and permisions, so you <b>do not</b> have to add them in your project.

 ```